Speech and Language Disorders - Paediatrics PG (10269.2)

-Please ensure you only provide your student ID, do NOT put your name on your assignment.
+Please ensure you only provide your student ID number.
+Do NOT put your name on your assignment.

 Students are not entitled to a supplementary assessment for any of the assignments in this unit.

-This unit will require students to closely manage their workload: it requires consideratble work each week which would best be managed by working collaboratively with a small study group to share the load of engaging with additinal readings, and researching assessment and intervention strategies for each clinical case.
+This unit will require students to closely manage their workload: it requires considerable reading each week, which would be best managed by working collaboratively with a small study group to share the load of researching assessment and intervention strategies for each clinical case.

 Attendance at the intensive is compulsory.